Latent Denoising Makes Good Tokenizers: Abstract

 \section{Abstract}

-Despite their fundamental role, it remains unclear what properties could make visual tokenizers more effective for generative modeling.
-We observe that modern generative models share a conceptually similar training objective---reconstructing clean signals from corrupted inputs such as Gaussian noise or masking---a process we term \emph{denoising}.
-Motivated by this insight, we propose aligning tokenizer embeddings directly with the downstream denoising objective, encouraging latent embeddings to be more easily reconstructed even when heavily corrupted.
-To achieve this, we introduce the Latent Denoising Tokenizer (\method), a simple yet effective tokenizer trained to reconstruct clean images from latent embeddings corrupted by interpolative noise and random masking.
-Extensive experiments on ImageNet $256\times256$ demonstrate that our tokenizer consistently outperforms standard tokenizers across \textit{six} representative generative models.
+Despite their fundamental role, it remains unclear what properties could make tokenizers more effective for generative modeling.
+We observe that modern generative models share a conceptually similar training objective---reconstructing clean signals from corrupted inputs, such as signals degraded by Gaussian noise or masking---a process we term \emph{denoising}.
+Motivated by this insight, we propose aligning tokenizer embeddings directly with the downstream denoising objective, encouraging latent embeddings that remain reconstructable even under significant corruption.
+To achieve this, we introduce the Latent Denoising Tokenizer (\method), a simple yet highly effective tokenizer trained to reconstruct clean images from latent embeddings corrupted via interpolative noise or random masking.
+Extensive experiments on class-conditioned (ImageNet $256\times256$ and $512\times512$) and text-conditioned (MSCOCO) image generation benchmarks demonstrate that our \method consistently improves generation quality across \textit{six} representative generative models compared to prior tokenizers.
 Our findings highlight denoising as a fundamental design principle for tokenizer development, and we hope it could motivate new perspectives for future tokenizer design.
-Code is available at: \href{https://github.com/Jiawei-Yang/DeTok}{https://github.com/Jiawei-Yang/DeTok}
+Code is available at: \href{https://github.com/Jiawei-Yang/DeTok}{https://github.com/Jiawei-Yang/DeTok}.